eclipse-che4z/che-che4z-lsp-for-cobol/clients/daco-dialect-support/README.md

 ## Getting Started

-To enable COBOL Dialect Support for DaCo, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) documentation.
+To enable COBOL Language Support for DaCo, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) documentation.
 Use the string "DaCo" to enable the DaCo dialect in your workspace extension settings or in a processor group.

 ## LSP Features

-COBOL Dialect Support for DaCo enables the following LSP features:
+COBOL Language Support for DaCo enables the following LSP features:
 - Autocomplete for DaCo keywords
 - Syntax and semantic check for DaCo keywords and variables
 - Syntax highlighting and coloring for DaCo keywords and variables